 We have compiled this article on “Are You Grinding Your Teeth?
 Here’s How to Know and How to Stop This Harmful Habit”.
 The reference links are at the bottom of the article.

 Most people probably grind and clench their teeth from time to time.
 Occasional teeth grinding, medically called bruxism, does not usually cause harm, but when teeth grinding occurs on a regular basis the teeth can be damaged and other oral health complications can arise.

 Although teeth grinding can be caused by stress and anxiety, it often occurs during sleep and is more likely caused by an abnormal bite or missing or crooked teeth.
 It can also be caused by a sleep disorder such as sleep apnea.

 Because grinding often occurs during sleep, most people are unaware that they grind their teeth.
-However, a dull, constant headache or sore jaw when you wake up is a telltale symptom of bruxism.
-Many times people learn that they grind their teeth by their loved one who hears the grinding at night.
+However, a dull, constant headache or sore jaw, when you wake up, is a telltale symptom of bruxism.
+Many times people learn that they grind their teeth from their loved one who hears the grinding at night.

 If you suspect you may be grinding your teeth, talk to your dentist.
 They can examine your mouth and jaw for signs of bruxism, such as jaw tenderness and excessive wear on your teeth.